• Skip to primary navigation

 Chocolate Chip Peppermint Scones

-Tender and rich these Chocolate Chip Peppermint Scones are the perfect treats to put on your holiday table for brunch or an afternoon tea.
+Tender and rich these Chocolate Chip Peppermint Scones are the perfect treats for the holiday season.
+Make for brunch or afternoon tea.
 Filled with mini chocolate chips and sweet peppermints these scones are easy to make and so delicious.

 Prep Time 25 minutes